Taking off the mask in outdoor spaces will make us gain confidence

 Other opinions are in favor of the removal of the masks.
-They are based on the low risk of outdoor transmission and the high proportion of vaccination among people at high risk of severe disease (the elderly).
+They are based on the low risk of outdoor transmission and high vaccination rate among people at high risk of serious disease (the elderly).

 In many ways, it is a minor controversy, like much of the controversy we’ve had during the pandemic.
 Let’s advance that outdoor masks, as long as the safety distance can be maintained, are clearly unnecessary.
 They are right now and surely they always have been.